BoltzmannEntropy/QMLDocker/README.md

  - Based on nvcr.io/nvidia/pytorch:21.07-py3
  - PyTorch
+ - PyTorchQuantum
- - onnxruntime
+ - PennyLane
- - Full LaTeX distribution
+ - Eigen3
+ - Quantum++ and PyQPP
  - Qiskit
  - Cirq
  - Paddlepaddle
  - Paddle-quantum
  - Tequila
  - Qualacs
+ - onnxruntime
+ - Full LaTeX distribution
  - A passord protected Jupyter (password is:"mk2==2km")
  - An SSH key that is embedded into the docker (change it of you want to)
  - Home directory /home/qmuser